ibrahim-dev313/hospital-management-client/README.md

 To run the project locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/ibrahim-dev313/hospital-management-client.git`
-2. Navigate to the project directory: `cd al-shifa-diagnostics`
+2. Navigate to the project directory: `cd hospital-management-client`
 3. add .env config of your own.
 4. Install dependencies: `npm install`
 5. Start the development server: `npm start`